tjmahr/dissertation/docs/15-aim1-notebook.md

 recognition early on, with relative looks to the phonological foils peaking around 800 ms. The target nouns were approximately 800 ms long at age 3 and 550--800 ms for later ages.
-Assuming an 150–300 ms overhead for executing an eye movement in response to speed, this timing means that children on average shifted their gaze, immediately, based on partial information.
+Assuming an 150–300 ms overhead for executing an eye movement in response to speech, this timing indicates that children shifted their gaze immediately, based on partial information.

 At ages 4 and 5, these early peaks of looks to the phonological competitor were followed by a steep decrease in looks: Children rejected their initial interpretation of the word and considered other images.
 (At age 3, the pattern showed more wiggliness, which suggests greater uncertainty.) _Say something about inhibition?_